-You and your baby
+Your partner and your baby

-The more you get involved with caring for your baby, the more quickly you will develop a strong bond.
+The more your partner gets involved with caring for your baby, the more quickly they will develop a strong bond.
 Try to enjoy this time - it is busy and tiring but the rewards are amazing and it won't last forever!